artcast/artcast/README.md

 simplicity - you will want your data source to work well with a wide variety of devices, including microcontrollers with minimal compute resources.

-Sources may generate at any time interval that is appropriate, from seconds to days.
+Sources may generate dadta at any time interval that is appropriate, from fractions of a second to years.

 To make them as easy as possible to write, we include a Python module with which many sources can be written in a few lines of code.